orYoffe/auto-test/README.md

    ```

 2. Use the Command Palette (Ctrl+Shift+P) and search for:
-   - "Auto-Test: Generate tests for current file"
+   - "test-gen: Generate tests for current file"
-   - "Auto-Test: Generate tests for directory"
+   - "test-gen: Generate tests for directory"
-   - "Auto-Test: Set AI provider"
+   - "test-gen: Set AI provider"

-3. Right-click on files or folders in Explorer to access Auto-Test commands
+3. Right-click on files or folders in Explorer to access test-gen commands

 4. Configure extension settings in VS Code settings:
    - AI provider (gemini, openai, anthropic)